About this component

 There is an item in the summary list for every question the user has been asked.
 If a user has been able to skip past a question without answering it, for example if the question is optional, the question should still be included along with an 'empty' response, such as the words 'not applicable' or 'not answered'.

-Each ‘change answer’ button should take the user back to where they were asked the question it relates to, so that the user can enter a different response if they want to.
+Each action button should take the user back to where they were asked the question it relates to.
+This lets the user enter a different response if they want to.

 When to use this component

 A summary list should be used in forms to give the user an opportunity to review their responses.
-This could be a page allowing the user to check their responses before submitting a form or a block on every page of a form allowing users to track their answers throughout.
+This could be a separate page, to let the user check their responses before submitting a form, or the list could feature on every page of a form, so users can track their answers throughout.

 When not to use this component